Postr-Inc/.github/profile/README.md

-###  Empowering Open Source Social Media
+###  Empowering Open Source Tech

-At Postr, we're a dedicated open-source social media organization.
-Our mission is to inspire the transition to transparent and community-driven social applications.
+At Pascal, we're a dedicated open-source  non-profit organization.
+Our mission is to inspire and build open source tech.